arh1/presentation-docker-drupal/slides/docker-drupal.md

 ### Overview

-* Images for web server, php, cli
+* Images for web server, php, db
 * But also...
 Solr, Varnish, Memcache/Redis, logging, mail-handling, etc
 * To date, primarily for local Drupal dev
 * Note recommendations from hosts